squareops/terraform-aws-security-automations/README.md

 To get started with the AWS Security Checks Module, follow these steps:

-1. Clone the repository to your local machine: `git clone https://sq-ia//terraform-aws-cis-level1.git`
+1. Clone the repository to your local machine: `https://github.com/sq-ia/terraform-aws-infrasec`
 2. Navigate to the desired framework folder (`cis-level-1`, `cis-level-2`, or `soc2`).
 3. Review the documentation for each check to understand its purpose and requirements.